 - It is critical to install insulation properly to achieve desired R-values.

 - It is possible to estimate a simple payback period for adding insulation to the home.

-Insulating your home can be one of the most cost-effective energy efficiency measures you can take.
-In addition, well-insulated homes can be more comfortable to live in and the resale value may be higher than an equal but poorly insulated home.
+Well-insulated homes can be more comfortable to live in, have increased resale values, and have lower energy costs compared to poorly insulated homes.
 There are many options to choose from when considering adding insulation to a home and understanding some basic concepts about insulation can help you make the right decision for your situation.
 This fact sheet covers: how insulation works; how to determine existing levels of insulation; recommended levels of insulation for different spaces; different types of insulation; and financial and other considerations.

 It is important to understand what insulation can and cannot do for a home.
 Insulation slows the ability of heat to move between two places—such as the warm inside of the house in winter towards the cold outside or between the conditioned space of your home and an unconditioned garage or crawlspace.
 Insulation both keeps wanted heat in your home during cold months and also keeps unwanted heat out during warm months.
 Most insulation, however, does not stop air from infiltrating into or out of your home through small cracks or gaps.
 Only spray foam insulation (or rigid foam boards properly sealed to a surface) is intended to both insulate and air seal, although densely packed loose fill insulation may also have some ability to slow air leaks.

 Because air can move well through even the tiniest of gaps, energy bills may not decrease as much as you expected if you insulate without air sealing.
 See the CSU Extension fact sheet on air sealing for more information.
 It is also important to both seal air leaks and to use a vapor barrier on insulation as appropriate to avoid condensation and moisture buildup in the insulation itself.